jrob200/premium-supplemental-repo/general-advice/01_tips_for_premium.md

 ## Personal Suggestions From Long-Term Learners

 The following learners are among those who have been with us the longest and made the most progress!

-### John

-John is an experienced Product Manager from one of the big five tech companies and a Premium learner since November 2019.
-His advice is to:

->1.
-Stick to a schedule but be realistic about the time commitment.
-Check the upcoming unit early in the week to estimate time commitment.
-I have caught myself trying to complete something I thought was short at the last minute.
->2.
-Do not move forward until you are comfortable with the concepts introduced.
-This will be an issue later when those inital lessons combine to build more advanced concepts.
->3.
-Might be a time constraint for some, but I need practice often, every few days at the least, to keep the material fresh.
-Even if it is just one practice problem on codewars or similar.
->4.
-Do not hesitate to ask questions in Slack, of your mentor, etc.  Learning is rarely a solo journey.

-### Michael

-Michael is one of the more advanced learners with Premium, having been learning consistently for over a year and now working on interview practice.

->What works for me is having a schedule for when I do things in the weekday mornings, which I make sure to use for light duty stuff to keep my continuity and stay in touch with my goals.
-I try to save the more in depth project work for the weekend.
-I have balanced and rebalanced things to make time for meeting up with friends and doing the things that keep me sane.
-I've learned that when I try to be hardcore, I burn out.
-But that's just what works for me, anyway.

 ### Greg